Meshbits/chips_docs/source/bet.rst

 ###
 BET
 ###

-The BET platform is the platform where deterministic betting games are hosted.
+BET is a platform where deterministic betting games are hosted.
 Bets are placed using CHIPS.

 Bet is based on Pangea Protocol.